ursmal1948/algorithms_hub/docs/index.rst

-..
-Algorithms' hub documentation master file, created by sphinx-quickstart on Mon Mar  4 20:54:36 2024.
+.. algorithms' hub documentation master file, created by sphinx-quickstart on Mon Mar  4 21:16:39 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Algorithms' hub's documentation!
+Welcome to algorithms' hub's documentation!
 ===========================================

 .. toctree::